What is hypnosis?

 - Hypnotic transformations can happen much more easily when the imagination becomes dominant over critical analytical thinking and hypnotherapy uses hypnotic techniques, processes and strategies to ensure that this happens.

-- Hypnotic transformations can be made easier if you let the critical analytical mind relax, allowing the creative thinking to become more active.
+- Hypnotic transformations can be made easier if you let the critical analytical thinking relax, allowing the creative thinking to become more active.
 This is a very pleasant experience and it feels very relaxing and enjoyable.

 - During a hypnotic process, clearer and direct communication with the subconscious is established.
 In a hypnotic trance the subconscious is able to accept new ideas much easier and therefore can make the correct changes much faster.

 Hypnotherapy is simply stated: The awareness, understanding and recognition of how hypnosis works and using these understandings, insights and skills for therapeutic purposes.